quzhi1/koan/README.md

 8. Class can be redefined, even including built-in class
 9. Use `.ancestors` to return array of inheritance ancestors
 10. `super` refer to parent method, not class.
 Unlike Java, you can't call `super.parent_method`
+11. Class is also an object!
+12. You can define method on object instead of class.
+It will only affect one object
+13. Define static method by `def ClassName.a_class_method` or `def self.a_class_method`, or
+    ```ruby
+    class Dog
+      class << self
+        def another_class_method
+          :still_another_way
+        end
+      end
+    end
+    ```
+14. Use `.send(:method_name)` or `.__send__(:method_name)` to dynamically invoke method
+15. Use `.respond_to?(:method_name)` to dynamically check method

 # Module
+1. Modules are not classes.
+You can't initialize an object out of it
+2. Use `include some_module` to import it
+3. Classes with same name but different module are not the same class (because of scoping).
+4. Name in scope overrides from inside to outside.
+If you don't specify scope, the default is the inner most name
+5. Class names are just constants
+6. Use `.const_get` to dynamically load constant
+7. Use `.constants` to return a list of constant in this scope

+# Misc
+1. Don't just override `to_s`, do it to `to_str` as well.